 Symptomatic scoliosis can exist due to mechanical or neurological interactions in the spine, as well as interactions with the internal organs, such as the heart or lungs.
 When scoliosis becomes pathological, it becomes a difficult to treat health issue that may require dramatic and invasive care protocols to be utilized.

-Scoliosis Facts Concerning Diagnosis
+Scoliosis Diagnostic Facts

 The diagnosis of scoliosis should be a straight forward process where evidence is collected, analyzed and a decision rendered.
 However, the evaluation rarely is so perfectly executed and many patients suffer needless negative effects due to care provider blunders.
 In a perfect world, only people who show the signs of atypical spinal curvature that meets or exceeds the 10 degree minimum should be marked as potential scoliosis patients.
 People who demonstrate far less degrees of curvature should not be damaged by the suggestion that they have scoliosis when indeed, they do not.